felfert/docker-wix/README.md

 # docker-wix
-Yet another dockerized WiX toolset
+Dockerized WiX toolset, focussed on easy setup/usage

-This docker image is focused on ease of use.
+This docker image is focussed on ease of use.
 Instead of modifying the Dockerfile or the necessity of special syntax like "wine candle.exe ...", this image comes with a builtin generator for creating wrapper scripts on the host.
 This results in a seamless,